base-org/web/apps/base-docs/tutorials/docs/5_basename-frames.md

 ## What Are Frames?

-Frames are dynamic visual elements that display custom content on your Basename profile using the [Open Graph spec].
+Frames are dynamic visual elements that display custom content on your Basename using any [Open Graph spec] extensions.
 You may be familiar with frames from platforms like [Warpcast], where they are used to enhance social interactions like minting NFTs onchain, sharing information, and more.
-Base Frames work similarly, but they are independent of Warpcast.
-With Base Frames, anyone can create and display content directly on their Basename profile.
+Open Frames work similarly, but they are independent of Warpcast are the best way for adding frames to your Basename.
+With Open Frames, anyone can create and display content directly on their Basename.

 ## Prerequisites